xaynetwork/xaynet/README.md

 ## Running the example

 The example can be found under [rust/src/bin/](./rust/src/bin/).
-It uses a dummy model and operates via network, so it's a good starting point for checking connectivity with the coordinator.
+It uses a dummy model but is network-capable, so it's a good starting point for checking connectivity with the coordinator.

 ### `test-drive-net.rs`